Derek Mason: Vanderbilt

 Under Mason, redshirt junior linebacker Zach Cunningham became a national finalist for the Butkus Award, given to the nation's best collegiate linebacker.
+He was Mason's first player at Vanderbilt to be a consensus All-American.

-Year four for Mason was a disappointing regression.
+Year four for Mason was a disappointing regression in the 2017 season.
 Despite an historic 3–0 start, including defeating a then 18th ranked Kansas State at home in week 3 and ending a five-year losing streak of opening games since 2012, the Commodores finished 5–7 and were unable to play in a bowl game despite APR.
-Derek Mason was unable to answer the Alabama Crimson Tide in week 4, and experienced a five-game losing streak until hosting Western Kentucky in week 10.
-However, despite their lackluster performance, Vanderbilt was able to defeat the University of Tennessee, ensuring the Volunteers first ever 8 loss season.
+Derek Mason was unable to answer the Alabama Crimson Tide in week 4 with a 59–0 loss, and experienced a five-game losing streak until defeating Western Kentucky 31–17 in week 10.
+However, despite their lackluster performance, Vanderbilt was able to defeat Tennessee, ensuring the Volunteers' first ever eight-loss season.

 The 2018 season began with Mason considered on the hot seat, one of 10 coaches identified by ESPN to be facing this challenge.
-He is the first Vanderbilt football coach to beat the Tennessee Volunteers three years in a row since Dan McGugin did it in 1926, 1925, and 1924.
+He earned significant conference victories over Arkansas and Ole Miss.
+He is the first Vanderbilt football coach to beat the Tennessee Volunteers three years in a row since Dan McGugin did it in 1924, 1925, and 1926.
+Vanderbilt went 6–6 in the regular season and earned a spot in the Texas Bowl, where they lost 45–38 to Baylor.

+The 2019 season saw significant regression for Vanderbilt and Mason.
+The team scored ten points or less in six of their 12 games.
+The team went 3–9, with the lone conference victory coming in a 21–14 upset against Missouri.

-Mason helped the program make history in 2020 by introducing Sarah Fuller, the school's women's soccer goalkeeper, into a November 28 game against Missouri.
+During the COVID-19-shortened conference-only 2020 season, Mason helped the program make history by introducing Sarah Fuller, the school's women's soccer goalkeeper, into a November 28 game against Missouri.
 Fuller was the first woman to play in a game for a Power Five conference team, kicking off the second half, although Fuller never got a chance to kick a field goal or an extra point that day with Vanderbilt falling to Missouri 41–0 and 0–8 on the season.
 Fuller's appearance was not enough to offset seven consecutive seasons with a losing record, and the next day Mason was fired.
-(Fuller did convert two extra points during her next appearance, at home against Tennessee on December 12.)
+Partially due to the COVID-19-shortened season, Mason became the first coach in school history to go winless in a season.